hgot07/openwrt-passpoint/ap/README.md

 In the example above, two NAI realms, example. com and example. org, are configured with EAP methods
 "EAP-TLS with certificate" and "EAP-TTLS/MSCHAPv2 with username/password."
+In addition, an RCOI is set.

-The parameter names and their contents can be found in [the template of the hostapd configuration file](https://w1.fi/cgit/hostap/plain/hostapd/hostapd.conf).
+The parameter names and their definitions can be found in [the template of the hostapd configuration file](https://w1.fi/cgit/hostap/plain/hostapd/hostapd.conf).
-Please look into the "/lib/netifd/hostapd.sh" script to see which options are actually available.
+Please look into "/lib/netifd/hostapd.sh" script to see which options are actually available.

 You may use the MAC address associated with the SSID